YordanGeorgiev/qto/doc/md/installations_doc.md

 ### 2.1.
 Target setup
 You could easily skip the whole local deployment by exporting the qto ami image into a virtual box or VMWare vm from the qto ami image by using the following instructions: https://aws.amazon.com/ec2/vm-import/
+Request the latest ami image from your Product Instance Owner.

 ### 2.2.
 Prerequisites
-You need hardware, which is powerful enough to run a virtual machine with at least 1GB of RAM ( preferably 2 or more ) and at least 20GB of hard disk space.
+You need hardware, which is powerful enough to run a virtual machine with at least 2GB of RAM ( preferably 2 or more ) and at least 20GB of hard disk space.